briandfoy/briandfoy.github.io/_posts/2024-12-21-indirect-measures-and-bad-conclusions.md

 Likewise, if they want to measure numbers, let the programs use the same algorithm to find the first 100,000 prime numbers.
 Do something that takes a lot of time.

 But even then, it's not the language that matters as much as the efficiency of the library.
 Any particular language will have competing libraries for the same task, and one of them is going to be more efficient.
+The compiler used to translate the program into a bit pattern is going to matter.
+The particular CPUs are going to matter.

+Lastly, which set of compilers globally are going to have the most savings?
+This language, compiled with this set of tools, on this hardware has these power requirements.
+But what about a different set of tools, a different processor?
+What about the set of all permutations of that?
+If you test only with a toolset or a hardware setup that almost no one uses, do your results mean anything?

 I don't particularly care what the programs should do as long as those programs perform some task that real world programmers have to complete.